TechEmerge Health East Africa

 Accelerating the adoption of health tech innovation in East Africa

-We are excited to announce the 53 tech companies from 20 countries that have been selected to attend the virtual TechEmerge Health East Africa Innovation Summit (date to be confirmed; possibly Sept./Oct.
-2020).
+We are excited to announce the 53 tech companies from 20 countries that have been selected to attend the virtual TechEmerge Health East Africa Innovation Summit on October 27-29, 2020.
+Registration is FREE, click here to register.

 In total, over 415 tech companies from 50 countries applied to the TechEmerge Health East Africa program.
 Applications went through a competitive evaluation process supported by a global network of ~30 independent expert advisors.
 53 tech companies across multiple categories were identified to have market-relevant solutions that may meet the needs of participating East Africa healthcare providers (“Providers”).
 There are ~25 leading Providers in Kenya, Uganda and Ethiopia participating in the program, serving over 6.5 million patients across 285+ facilities, with 2,850 beds.